-(b) In cases where the relationship of employer-employee still exists, the Secretary of Labor and Employment is his duly authorized representatives shall have the power to issue compliance orders, after the parties are given the opportunity to present their sides, to give effect to the labor standards provisions of this Code and other labor legislations regardless of the amount involved based on the findings of labor regulation officers or industrial safety engineers made in the course of inspection.
-The Secretary or his dully authorized representatives shall issue writs of execution of their orders, except in cases where the employer contest the findings of the labor regulation office and raises issues supported by documentary proofs which were not considered in the course of inspection.
+(b) In cases where the relationship of employer-employee still exists, the Secretary of Labor and Employment or his duly authorized representatives shall have the power to issue compliance orders, after the parties are given the opportunity to present their sides, to give effect to the labor standards provisions of this Code and other labor legislations regardless of the amount involved based on the findings of labor regulation officers or industrial safety engineers made in the course of inspection.
+The Secretary or his duly authorized representatives shall issue writs of execution to the appropriate authority for the enforcement of their orders, except in cases where the employer contests the findings of the labor regulation officer and raises issues supported by documentary proofs which were not considered in the course of inspection.

-(c)The Secretary of Labor and Employment may likewise order stoppage of work or suspension of operations of any unit pr department of an establishment when noncompliance with the law or implementing rules and regulations poses grave and imminent danger to the health and safety of workers in the workplace.
-Within twentyfour hours, a hearing shall be conducted to determine whether an order for the stoppage of work or suspension of operations shall be lifted or not.
-In case the violation is attributable to the fault pf the employer, he shall [ay the employees concerned their salaries to during the period of such stoppage of work suspension of operation.
+(c) The Secretary of Labor and Employment may likewise order stoppage of work or suspension of operations of any unit or department of an establishment when non-compliance with the law or implementing rules and regulations poses grave and imminent danger to the health and safety of workers in the workplace.
+Within twenty-four hours, a hearing shall be conducted to determine whether an order for the stoppage of work or suspension of operations shall be lifted or not.
+In case the violation is attributable to the fault of the employer, he shall pay the employees concerned their salaries or wages during the period of such stoppage of work or suspension of operation.

-(d) It shall be unlawful for any person or entity to obstruct, impede, delay or otherwise render ineffective the visitorial and enforcement powers or orders of the Secretary of Labor or his duly authorized representatives issued pursuant to the authority granted this article, and no inferior court or entity shall issue temporary or permanent injunction or restraining order or otherwise assume jurisdiction over any case involving the enforcement orders issued in accordance with this article.
+(d) It shall be unlawful for any person or entity to obstruct, impede, delay or otherwise render ineffective the visitorial and enforcement powers or orders of the Secretary of Labor or his duly authorized representatives issued pursuant to the authority granted under this article, and no inferior court or entity shall issue temporary or permanent injunction or restraining order or otherwise assume jurisdiction over any case involving the enforcement orders issued in accordance with this article.